peteroupc/peteroupc.github.io/bernsupp.md

 > 2. _f_ is _&alpha;_-Hölder continuous if its vertical slopes, if any, are no "steeper" than that of _M_\*_&lambda;_<sup>_&alpha;_</sup>, where _&alpha;_ is in the interval (0, 1] and _M_ is greater than 0.
 An _&alpha;_-Hölder continuous function in [0, 1] is also _&beta;_-Hölder continuous for any _&beta;_ less than _&alpha;_.
 > 3. Parts 1 and 2 exploit a tighter bound on **Var**[_X_/_n_] than the bound given in Nacu and Peres (2005, Lemma 6(i) and 6(ii), respectively)<sup>[**(1)**](#Note1)</sup>.
 However, for technical reasons, different bounds are proved for different ranges of integers _n_.
 > 4. For part 3, as in Lemma 6(ii) of Nacu and Peres 2005, the second derivative need not be continuous (Y. Peres, pers. comm., 2021).
+> 5. If _f_ is nondecreasing and concave, and equals 0 at 0, then _f_ is also its own modulus of continuity.
+Note that all continuous functions have a modulus of continuity.

 **Theorem 1.** _Let f(&lambda;), &alpha;, and M be as described in part 2 of Lemma 2, except f maps [0, 1] to the interval [&epsilon;, 1&minus;&epsilon;] for &epsilon; in (0, 1/2).
 By forming two sequences of polynomials in Bernstein form with coefficients **fabove**(n, k) for the upper polynomials, and **fbelow**(n, k) for the lower polynomials, the result is an approximation scheme that meets conditions (i), (iii), and (iv) of Proposition 3 of Nacu and Peres (2005)<sup>[**(1)**](#Note1)</sup>, for all n&ge;1 that are integer powers of 2, and thus can be used to simulate f via the algorithms for general factory functions described at the top of this page:_